A beautiful, Grade II listed cottage situated close to the centre of the popular Devon fishing village of Beer.

 A welcome pack for your arrival ensures a great start to your holiday and will include milk, tea and a selection of locally sourced produce and treats.
 Refurbishment has sympathetically modernised the interior whilst ensuring the property retains all of its unique character and charm.
 An attractive and historic retreat from which you can enjoy all that this stunning stretch of world heritage coastline has to offer.

-Please note: A refundable security deposit of £50 is required for all bookings.
-A maximum of two dogs are accepted.
+- A maximum of two dogs are accepted.
 Dogs are charged at £20 each per week (or part week)

 Spacious lounge with dining area and stone fireplace with woodburner